wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Demos/VirginCMSDemos.md

 >     set "BASELINE DB REPOSITORY" to "VIRGIN"
 >     set "APPLICATION BASELINE SOURCECODE REPOSITORY" to "DRUPAL:10.0.10"

-You can then deploy your Linode using your Stackscript and wait for your Drupal install will come online

-You can install "Opensocial" or "Drupal CMS" by making the following modifications to the 9 settings that you made in this demo.

 **OPENSOCIAL**

-To install [OPENSOCIAL](https://www.getopensocial.com/) make the following modification to the steps above:
+You can install [OPENSOCIAL](https://www.getopensocial.com/) by making the following alterations to the above 9 settings

 At the time of writing, PHP8.1 is the highest supported version of PHP by opensocial so you need to set these values to install opensocial
 >     set "PHP VERSION" to "8.1"